gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 #### !callout-warning

 ## Reminder
-Keep something in mind- an important aspect of these experiments is success, and any failures (real or perceived) occur to the ENTIRE team.
+Keep something in mind- an important aspect of these experiments is success, and any failures (real or perceived) occur to the ENTIRE team. <br><br>

+Failure is expected and should be normalized as part of DevOps implementation.
 #### !end-callout

 **Bottlenecks occur in every workflow.** A learning organization cannot be established when threats of blame or finger-pointing (private or public) are practiced.
 Google (and other groups) have extensively researched this.
 [Project Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) provides more details.